thenativeweb/wolkenkit-documentation/src/docs/1.1.0/getting-started/installing-wolkenkit/installing-on-windows/index.md

 ## Setting up Docker

 To run wolkenkit you need Docker <%= current.versions.docker %> or higher.
-To setup Docker using Docker Machine, [download and install Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
+To setup Docker on Windows, [download and install Docker for Windows](https://docs.docker.com/docker-for-windows/install/).

 ### Creating a virtual machine

 Now you need to setup a virtual machine using Hyper-V and Docker Machine.

-Open the terminal (`cmd.exe`) as administrator and run the following command.
-Make sure that you provide the name of the Hyper-V network switch that you created a few steps ago:
+Make sure to provide the name of the Hyper-V network switch that you created a few steps ago:

 ```shell
 $ docker-machine create --driver hyperv --hyperv-virtual-switch "..." wolkenkit